Federal Title IV Pell Grant Program

 PIU President’s Grant*

-The purpose of this grant (award amount up to $800 per semester) is to make Christian higher education available for students who are unable financially to attend PIU after all other grants are applied.
+The purpose of this grant (award amount up to $500 per semester) is to make Christian higher education available for students who are unable financially to attend PIU after all other grants are applied at the end of the semester.
 All program students are eligible to be considered for this grant upon receipt of a written application.
-Applications will be considered by the President and the scholarship committee.
+Applications will be considered and be awarded at the discretion of the President.
 The grant will be applied to the student account for tuition, room and other fees excluding course textbooks and penalty fees.
-This grant reflects the contributions to PIU made by Liebenzell Mission and volunteers to the operating and capital budget, as well as the provision of missionary faculty and staff.
+This grant reflects the contributions to PIU made by Liebenzell Mission and volunteers to the operating and capital budget, as well as the provision of missionary

 Other Institutional Scholarships*

 Other Institutional Scholarships are privately funded by monies given to PIU to provide scholarships.
-The funds may come from any source, such as a branch of Liebenzell Mission, other organizations, or private individuals.
-The purpose of these scholarships is to enable deserving students to complete their training without debt.
+The funds may come from external sources, such as a branch of Liebenzell Mission, other organizations, or private individuals.
+The purpose of these scholarships vary, depending on the donor’s intent for funds.
 See the Financial Aid office for applications procedures and availability.

 *In order to be eligible to apply for this grant, the student must have a current FAFSA on record and must fill out PIU’s General Scholarship application.
 Returning students must complete a valid FAFSA before the end of the previous semester and make application before the close of registration.
 New students must submit their written application and valid FAFSA latest 30 days after the close of registration.
 However, these funds are very limited and date of application will be a major factor in determining how funds are distributed.

 Students who have served in the United States military may be eligible for benefits through the US Department of Veterans Affairs.